bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Sjors Provoost: 00:18:19

 But there isn't.
-And in fact with SegWit, there were some limits, and with Taproot to the witness size, so it was still much bigger than what you could do with OP_RETURN, but with Taproot these limits were lifted even more.
+And in fact with SegWit, there were some limits, and with Taproot to the witness size, so it was still much bigger than what you could do with `OP_RETURN`, but with Taproot these limits were lifted even more.
 And the main reason for that is to make it simpler to interpret a script.
-Things like mini script that we've talked about in earlier episodes when you see a script you want to reason about it, what properties does it have?
+Things like miniscript that we've talked about in earlier episodes when you see a script you want to reason about it, what properties does it have?
 Can I spend it?
 You might be part of a very complicated multi-sig and you want to make sure that yes I can provide one signature and if somebody else also provides a signature it can be spent and the coins are not lost?
 And this type of analysis is easier when there are fewer limits in place.
 So there were good reasons to remove all these limits, but it does mean that you can make a 400 kilobyte image this way.

 Aaron Van Wirdum: 00:19:06